An Update on COVID-19 From Alpine Lodging Telluride & San Miguel County

 - For stays after June 1: Our normal policies are in effect.
 Click here for our policies.

-- If you have a reservation for Mountainfilm, the Balloon Festival, Bluegrass Festival, Mushroom Festival, Ride Festival, Yoga Festival, Jazz Festival, Blues & Brews, Cars and Colors or the Telluride Film Festival, please contact us directly at firstname.lastname@example.org or (888) 893-0158.
+- If you have a reservation for Mountainfilm, the Balloon Festival, Bluegrass Festival, Mushroom Festival, Ride Festival, Yoga Festival, Jazz Festival, Blues & Brews, Cars and Colors, the Telluride Film Festival or the Telluride Horror Show, please contact us directly at firstname.lastname@example.org or (888) 893-0158.

 - For further information on the outbreak in Colorado and Governor Jared Polis' updated policies for the state, click here.